Network Admin «Prev Next»

 4. Oracle database server nodes.

-It reads and modifies the tnsname.ora file, the sqlnet.ora file, and the listener.ora file, which store configuration parameters for Oracle communications.
-The "tns" in tnsnames stands for Transparent Network Substrate, which is the technology built into Net that allows it to communicate with any standard network protocol (like TCP/IP).
+It read and modified the tnsname.ora file, the sqlnet.ora file, and the listener.ora file, which stored configuration parameters for Oracle communications.
+The "tns" in tnsnames stands for Transparent Network Substrate, which is the technology built into Network Services that allows it to communicate with any standard network protocol (like TCP/IP).
 Even though manually created configuration files could be read and modified by the Oracle8i Net Assistant, many DBA's continued to manually support their configuration files as they have in the past.

 Using Oracle Net Configuration Assistant to Configure Network Components